-Some couples constantly fight over who has to cook dinner, but for others, preparing and sharing a meal together is an enjoyable bonding activity.
-If you and your partner fall into the latter category – and, of course, you're actually good cooks – you may want to consider starting your own catering business.
-Let the resident gourmand take care of most of the food prep, while the other serves as customer service rep and sous chef.
+Some couples fight over who should cook dinner; but for others, preparing a meal together is a bonding activity.
+If you and your partner fall into the latter category – and are good cooks – you may want to consider starting your own catering business.
+Let the resident gourmand cover most of the food prep, while the other serves as a customer service rep and sous chef.

-For those foodies who also love to travel together, consider opening up shop as a food truck vendor.
-Whether its music festivals, block parties, or private events, food trucks are a great way to make some extra money while traveling and meeting new, interesting people.
-For many food truck vendors, the freedom of the open road and the appeal of their favorite activities has led them to strike out on their own; doing exactly that with the person you love might just be the best way to see the world together.
+For those foodies who love to travel, consider opening up shop as a food truck vendor.
+Whether it's music festivals, block parties or private events, food trucks are a great way to make extra money while traveling and meeting interesting people.
+For many food truck vendors, the freedom of the open road and the appeal of their favorite activities has led them to strike out on their own; doing exactly that with the person you love might be your chance to see the world together.

-Crafty couples who share a passion for DIY projects can launch a successful e-commerce business on platforms like Etsy or Zibbet.
-One of you can handle marketing; the other can handle customer service, and both of you can work together to fill your orders.
-Not only does e-commerce represent a money-making opportunity, it also offers you and your partner a chance to be creative together; what's better than having fun while turning a profit?
-[See Related Story: Best E-Commerce Software for Small Businesses]
+Crafty couples with a passion for DIY projects can launch a successful ecommerce business on platforms like Etsy or Zibbet.
+One of you can handle marketing; the other can handle customer service, and both of you can fill orders.
+Not only does ecommerce represent a money-making opportunity, it also offers you and your partner a chance to be creative together; what's better than having fun while turning a profit?

-If you're the type of couple that goes running and hits the gym together, launching a fitness business could be right for you.
+If you're a couple that runs and hits the gym together, launching a fitness business could be right for you.
 Whether you're interested in personal training or class instruction, you can become certified through organizations like the Aerobics and Fitness Association of America, and begin taking on clients.
 If you both specialize in the same area, you can double the number of sessions or classes you book.
 Alternatively, if one of you is a personal trainer and the other teaches a class, you can expand your client base through your service variety.

-SAT prep and subject-help tutoring are just as in-demand as ever for students across the country.
+SAT prep and subject-help tutoring are in high demand for students across the country.
 With strong teaching skills, a wealth of knowledge and great personalities, you and your partner can make extra money educating local students in your home.
 While self-employed tutors are usually solopreneurs, this business can be even more lucrative for a couple if both of you can tutor.
 Otherwise, one of you can do the actual tutoring, while the other focuses on marketing and spreading the word.

 Are you and your partner master gardeners?
-Do you love spending time improving your yard and growing your own veggies?
-Take your talents on the road and help others do the same!
-If you have green-thumb, there are plenty of homeowners willing to pay for your advice on what crops to grow and where; help turn a hum-drum backyard garden into a real Eden.
+Take your talents on the road and help others do the same.
+There are plenty of homeowners willing to pay for advice on turning a hum-drum backyard garden into a real Eden.
 Beyond gardening, you can help homeowners create a more environmentally friendly backyard, by helping them install rain gardens, rain barrels, and compost piles.
-These types of services are becoming more and more popular as people increasingly become conscientious about their environmental footprint.
+These types of services are becoming more popular as people increasingly become conscientious about their environmental footprint.